valensupport/valensupport.github.io/pages/web_services.md

 summary: The webservices guide for making scoring requests to the Insurity Predict platform.
 ---

-# Insurity WebServices Implementation Guide
+# Insurity Predict WebServices Implementation Guide

 ### Integrating webservices for Predict on Insurity Predict Platform